-The most famous touristic spot in Cuenca, UNESCO World Heritage Site, is called “Casas Colgadas” in Spanish.
+The most famous touristic spot in Cuenca, UNESCO World Heritage Site, also called “Casas Colgadas” in Spanish.
 Only three of the Hanging Houses remain till nowadays, carefully restored in the 20th century.
-You get the best view of the Hanging Houses from the San Pablo bridge, especially beautiful at night.
+You get the best view of the Hanging Houses from the San Pablo bridge (especially impressive at night).

 2. Cuenca´s City Center and Santa María la Mayor Cathedral